lcayton/bbtree/readme.txt

 -----------------------------------------------------------

-This is a C implementation of the bregman ball trees data structure described in
+This is a C implementation of the bregman ball tree data structure described in

 L. Cayton, Fast nearest neighbor retrieval for bregman divergences.